HarieshMK/HarieshMK.github.io/calculators/sip.md

 ---

 # SIP Calculator
-Estimate the wealth you can create through monthly or yearly Systematic Investment Plans.
+Estimate the wealth you can create through monthly or yearly SIPs.

 <div class="calculator-container">
   <div class="calc-inputs">